Jojje84/Coworking/README.md

 ## API Documentation

-Full interactive docs are available at `/api/docs` when the backend is running.
+Full interactive docs are available at `/api/docs` when backend is running.

 ### Authentication